 Play workshops with the kids from Junior Lab at the Berlin FabLab.
-We used both heavy hardware VR set and this lightweight version to investigate the differences.
+We used both heavy hardware VR sets and this lightweight version to investigate the differences.

-Before this project, Deborah helped me to run play workshops to test Avakai Twins at my startup VaiKai.
+Before this project, Deborah helped me play workshops to test Avakai Twins at my startup VaiKai.

-Dylan worked previously on the investigation of my design intentions on Avakai dolls in relation to how kids were using them.
+Dylan worked previously on investigating my design intentions on Avakai dolls in relation to how kids were using them.

-An example of Dylan’s work experiences that influenced the aims of our part of the MakEY project was her involvement as the lead researcher for the study Children and Virtual Reality: Emerging Possibilities and Challenges.
+An example of Dylan’s work experiences that influenced our part of the MakEY project was her involvement as the lead researcher for the study Children and Virtual Reality: Emerging Possibilities and Challenges.

 One of the key findings from this study was that children wanted to play across physical and virtual spaces.
 These findings encouraged us to consider children’s desire to make links across physical and virtual domains.